Wacław Anczyc

-Wacław Zygmunt Anczyc (born February 4, 1866 in Warsaw, died September 27, 1938 in Kraków) was a Polish printer and historian, son of Władysław Ludwik Anczyc.
+Wacław Zygmunt Anczyc (February 4, 1866, in Warsaw – September 27, 1938, in Kraków) was a Polish printer and historian, son of Władysław Ludwik Anczyc.
 He studied history at the Jagiellonian University Faculty of Literature and in Leipzig.
 After 1883, when his father died, he inherited a printing press in Kraków.
 In 1900 he moved his printing press to the monastery of the Resurrection.
 He expanded and modernized the industry, making a large contribution to the development of printing in Poland.
 In 1908 he founded a compulsory school for students of printing in Kraków.